gemini-rtsw/gemini-docs/howtos/CentOS8-VM.rst

   * :code:`tito tag` them.
   * Then those changes could be released as *RPM* to the repository doing :code:`RSYNC_USERNAME=koji tito release gemrtsw-el8-x86_64`

+.. note:: The public ssh key (usually :code:`~/ssh.id_rsa.pub`, see `ssh public key`_) has to be added to the :code:`authorized_keys` of the :code:`koji` user at Gemini's RPM repository machine.
+Please post your public key to Matt at gemini-software.slack.com with a request to be added to those.